NatashaKSS/snack2graph/docs/Knowledge_Graph_Construction_Pipeline.md

 The one thing I'll do a little differently in this pipeline is to incorporate the ontology of the knowledge graph into each step of the pipeline.
 An ontology is a structured representation of the concepts, relationships and constraints of a particular domain of knowledge.
 It can permit or deny certain entities & relationships and even prevent the logical boundaries of the domain from being violated.

-I believe that maintaining ontological boundaries throughout the pipeline ensures semantic consistency and improves extraction quality.
+**Goal:** I believe that maintaining ontological boundaries throughout the pipeline ensures semantic consistency and improves extraction quality.
 By incorporating domain-specific constraints at each stage, the system can make more informed decisions about chunk boundaries, entity relationships, and vector representations, ultimately producing a more accurate and coherent knowledge graph that respects the logical structure of the domain.

 ### 1. Data Ingestion